9 Soccer Nutrition Strategies to Enhance Soccer Performance

 These include:

 Creatine monohydrate.
-Supplements been shown to increase muscle creatine stores by ~20% and can help you do more repeated sprints.
-Creatine supplements can be particularly helpful for vegetarians, given dietary creatine is found primarily in meat.
+Supplements have been shown to increase muscle creatine stores by ~20% and can help you do more repeated sprints.
+Creatine supplements can be beneficial for vegetarians, given dietary creatine is found primarily in meat.

 NOTE: Sporting organizations tend to discourage the use of creatine in youth soccer players and other athletes, not because it will harm them, but because they have yet to learn what their bodies can do naturally.
 Youth athletes should focus on improving skills more than on taking supplements.